 Raw materials procurement

-If you’re a company that provides a physical product to your customers, ‘raw material’ is what you’re buying off your suppliers to make these products.
+If you’re a company that provides a physical product to your customers, ‘raw material’ is what you’re buying from your suppliers to make these products.
 A very common example of this accounts payable purchase is lumber or steel.
 These purchases are categorised as ‘inventory assets’.

 Transportation and logistics

 Once you’ve made your raw materials purchases, chances are you need to now pay for them to be transported to your manufacturer or warehouse.
 This mode of transportation could be anything from land, sea or air (or maybe all.
 Plus, who knows, maybe space travel will be included in the future…).

 Many companies have their own manufacturing unit that they’ve been using since the dawn of time.
 But every so often, a certain project may need to be outsourced to another company because of the suppliers’ expertise or maybe even just timing.